JanssenProject/jans/docs/CONTRIBUTING.md

 ```

 ### Branches
-Branch name should have compotitlesnent name as prefix, eg `jans-core-mybranch`
+Branch name should have component name as prefix, eg `jans-core-mybranch`

 ### PRs
 - PR titles should also follow [Conventional Commits v1.0.0](https://www.conventionalcommits.org/en/v1.0.0/).
 This will help in keeping merge commit messages inline with commit message standards